nehz/google-arc/docs/getting-started-open-source.md

    changed.
 Also note that configure will download and keep synchronized a number of SDKs and test suites that we use in development.

-    If you want to build ARC for NaCl (x86-64), use:
+    If you want to build ARC for Bare Metal (i686), use:

          $ ./configure

     If you want to build ARC for NaCl (x86-32), use:

          $ ./configure --target=nacl_i686

+    If you want to build ARC for NaCl (x86-64), use:

+         $ ./configure --target=nacl_x86_64

     If you want to build ARC for Bare Metal (arm), use: